The BEST Homemade White Cake Recipe! Done in under an hour, this cake is soft, fluffy and so easy to make! You'll never use box mix again!

 Why does it taste eggy? - If your cake turns out to taste eggy, you’ve not folded in the egg properly.
 Yes, be gentle when folding them in, but don’t leave it partially unmixed or you’ll get an eggy taste to your cake.

-How to Store Homemade White Cake
+How to store this Simple White Cake

 Storing: You can store this recipe for up to 4 days in an airtight container at room temperature.